Welcome to the History of Art page

 |

 Hitherto we have taken a chronological look at painting and sculpture, from ancient times through classical, then medieval art, landing up in the High Renaissance, both Italian and Northern.
 We have recently started to look more at modern art, and over the next few years hope to progress in three main strands: 1) Old Masters: the “big three” of Leonardo, Michelangelo and Raphael, then Caravaggio, Vermeer, Rembrandt, Hals & Co.
 2) Sculpture - resuming in the middle of the extensive classical Greek period.
 3) Modern Art from c1900: the Vienna Secession, Russian art, the Fauves, early German expressionism, war art.
 Kelvin's account of the Madrid trip can be viewed and downloaded below.
-An edited version appears in the Spring 2019 Newsletter.
+An edited version appeared in the Spring 2019 Newsletter.

 |